Cultured meat: Initial research

-In 2008, the Dutch government invested $4 million into experiments regarding cultured meat.
-The In Vitro Meat Consortium, a group formed by international researchers, held the first international conference hosted by the Food Research Institute of Norway in April.
+The Dutch government has invested $4 million into experiments regarding cultured meat.
+The In Vitro Meat Consortium, a group formed by international researchers, held the first international conference hosted by the Norwegian Food Research Institute in April 2008.
 Time magazine declared cultured meat production to be one of the 50 breakthrough ideas of 2009.
 In November 2009, scientists from the Netherlands announced they had managed to grow meat using cells from a live pig.

 First public trial

 The first cultured beef burger patty was created by Mark Post at Maastricht University in 2013.
-It was made from over 20,000 thin strands of muscle tissue, cost over $300,000 and needed 2 years to produce.
+It was made from over 20,000 thin strands of muscle tissue, cost over $325,000 and needed 2 years to produce.
 The burger was tested on live television in London on 5 August 2013.
-It was cooked by chef Richard McGeown of Couch's Great House Restaurant, Polperro, Cornwall, and tasted by critics Hanni Rützler, a food researcher from the Future Food Studio, and Josh Schonwald.
+It was cooked by chef Richard McGeown of Couch's Great House Restaurant in Polperro, Cornwall, and tasted by critics Hanni Rützler, a food researcher from the Future Food Studio, and Josh Schonwald.
 Rützler stated, "There is really a bite to it, there is quite some flavour with the browning.
 I know there is no fat in it so I didn't really know how juicy it would be, but there is quite some intense taste; it's close to meat, it's not that juicy, but the consistency is perfect.
 This is meat to me...
 It's really something to bite on and I think the look is quite similar."
 Rützler added that even in a blind trial she would have taken the product for meat rather than a soya copy.